leschzinerlab/Motion-correction/README.md

   * --apix - override pixel size calculated from STAR file
   * --exposureweight - flag to weight each frame of the movie according to the dose-dependent decay of resolution information
   * --dose - if exposure weighting, include the dose on each frame of the movie in electrons per Angstroms-squared per frame.
+  * --moviedimx - Movie dimensions on the X-axis.
+Allows user to override automatic reading of dimensions with e2iminfo.py within routine.
+  * --moviedimy - Movie dimensions on the Y-axis.
+Allows user to override automatic reading of dimensions with e2iminfo.py within routine.
+  * --maxframes - Maximum number of frames in movies.
+Allows user to override automatic reading of dimensions with e2iminfo.py within routine.
+  * --boxsize - Box size for particles.
+Allows user to override automatic reading of dimensions with e2iminfo.py within routine.

 Example command:

 <pre>Motion-correction/runLMBFGS_relion.py --star=particles.star --radius=50 --nprocs=4</pre>